whosaysni/robotframework-ja/docs/userguide/SupportingTools/Libdoc.rst

 or otherwise just have the :file:`robot` directory with the source code somewhere in your system.

+.. _Specifying library or resource file:

 Specifying library or resource file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _Python libraries and dynamic libraries with name or path:

 Python libraries and dynamic libraries with name or path
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''